CERIT-SC/echo2/README.md

 **Uninstalling Echo**:

-- `make clean` will remove executable in repository
+- `make clean` will clean the repository
 - `make uninstall` will uninstall the program from standard path.
 This may also need admin privileges.
 If so, run `sudo make uninstall`.